 Eligible Hospitals include:

-- "Subsection (d) hospitals" in the 50 states or DC that are paid under the Inpatient Prospective Payment System (IPPS)
+- "Subsection (d) hospitals" paid under the Inpatient Prospective Payment System (IPPS)

 - Critical Access Hospitals (CAHs)

 - Medicare Advantage (MA-Affiliated) Hospitals